 (3) For the purpose of the definition nuclear energy worker in section 2 of the Act, the prescribed limit for the general public is 1 mSv per calendar year.

-(2) Only section 3 of these Regulations applies to a licensee in respect of a dose of radiation received by or committed to a person
+(2) These Regulations do not apply to a licensee in respect of a dose of radiation received by or committed to a person

-(c) as a result of the person’s voluntary participation in a biomedical research study supervised by a medical practitioner who is qualified to provide such supervision under the applicable provincial legislation.
+(b) as a result of the person’s voluntary participation in a biomedical research study supervised by a medical practitioner who is qualified to provide such supervision under the applicable provincial legislation; or

 Obligations of Licensees and Nuclear Energy Workers